shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 ```

 On 1 processor (P = 1), the row-major strategy is faster by about 15%, but
+on more processors
-quickly hits its maximum possible speedup of (for this input and grain size)
+quickly reaches its maximum possible speedup of (for this input and grain size)
 approximately 2x, seeing no additional improvement above 10 processors.
 In contrast, the triangular strategy continues to get faster as the number
 of processors increases, with self-speedups of about 5x on 10 processors,
 6.5x on 20, and 9x on 30.

 Despite having a mild amount of overhead on 1 processor, we can see that
-the triangular strategy is provides huge gains: it is as much as 4x
+the triangular strategy provides significant gains: it is as much as 4x
-faster than the row-major strategy when using lots of processors.
+faster than the row-major strategy on higher core counts.

 ## Conclusion

-One might wonder: why are the speedups we got so far away from the theoretical
+One might wonder: why are the speedups we got so far away from theoretical
 limits?
 With a base-width of 88, shouldn't we be able to get up to 30x speedup
 on an image of width 2600?
 Well, unfortunately, there are a large number of
 barriers to achieving such good speedup in practice: ineffective cache
-utilization, memory bandwidth bottlenecks, non-optimal scheduling... etc.
+utilization, memory bandwidth bottlenecks, non-optimal scheduling... and
+many more.

 In the case of seam carving, there are two major limiting factors.
   1. Seam carving is largely memory-bound, i.e., for each memory access it